 Maybe you're already aware of that but measuring the quality of a video using a reference video requires to temporally and spatially synchronize them.
 Synchronization is also sometimes called "alignment".

 Synchronization is necessary because, for example, the frame number 1 of the distorted video can correspond to the frame number 5 in the reference video.
 In this case, a temporal offset of 4 frames must be taken into account when comparing the two videos.
 Also, the video content (the objects in the image) may have been shifted, for example, by 1 pixel horizontally and 2 pixels vertically.
 If such a displacement has occured, it must also be taken into account when comparing pixels or regions between the two videos.

 To detect the temporal and spatial offsets, you just have to define the size of search windows.
 Then VQA will automatically detect the offsets.
-VQA can even synchronize videos which have different dimensions and/or different frame rates.
-For example, VQA can measure the perceived video quality of a distorted video in QVGA 320x240 format at 15 frames per second using a reference video in SD 720x576 format at 25 frames per second.
+VQA can even synchronize videos which have different resolutions and/or different frame rates.
+For example, VQA can measure the perceived video quality of a distorted video in 720p format at 15 frames per second using a reference video in 1080p format at 25 frames per second.

 During synchronization, a monitoring window can display the comparisons performed between the two videos and the estimated remaining time is displayed, along with a progress bar.